hbach24/Gotta-Dodge-Em-All-Game-Project/README.md

 # Gotta Dodge 'Em All!
 Game Project

-Programmed a game in C using state machines and programming the hardware using an Atmega1284p microcontroller.
+Programmed a game in C using concurrent state machines and programming the hardware using an Atmega1284p microcontroller.

 **Demo Video:** https://www.youtube.com/watch?v=YO5gwGBAFsc